 Andhra University home to 1,200 students from 58 countries

-During his visit, Sesay praised the university for providing high-quality education and emphasized its role in shaping students' futures.
+During his visit, Ambassador Sesay praised Andhra University for its commitment to delivering high-quality education.
+His words carried a strong message about the transformative power of knowledge.
 "It is great to see students receiving top-notch education at Andhra University.
-The skills and knowledge they acquire here will contribute to their success in life.
-I encourage all international students to actively participate in the development of their home countries," he said.
+The skills and knowledge they acquire here will contribute to their success in life," Sesay remarked.
+He also encouraged international students to channel their learning into the development of their home countries, underscoring the importance of using education as a tool for progress.

 What's Your Reaction?